AnshChoudhary/AnshChoudhary/README.md

 - 👋 Hi, I’m @AnshChoudhary
 - 👀 I’m interested in data science, machine learning, and creative web development.
-- 🌱 I’m currently conducting research on ADAS at NYU, Abu Dhabi.
+- 🌱 I’m currently conducting research on ADAS at New York University.
 - 📫 How to reach me: mail - anshc19@gmail.com, instagram - ughhnsh.

 <!---